Wellman on Wellman: Reflections on the Enduring Legacy of A Star is Born at the 2018 TCM Classic Film Festival - MovieMaker Magazine

 Initially David Selznick wanted Merle Oberon for the female lead, but she was a very sophisticated foreign born actress.
 My father didn’t see that in his midwestern cinderella.
 My father kept pushing for Janet Gaynor, and he had made a picture with her (Small Town Girl, 1936) and he liked her for it.
 There was no argument about Frederic March.
 That worked out pretty well, didn’t it?

 When I talk about Louise Brooks, my father said his favorite silent film was Beggars of Life.
 My father loved Hollywood, in terms of, that’s where you make movies.
 Louise Brooks hated Hollywood, my father could never understand that.
 Yes he fought with the moguls, he fought with producers and studio executives, but he didn’t fight with his companies.
-His companies were, whether they were actors or the crew, he was there for them.
+Whether they were actors or the crew he was there for his companies, because he loved them.
 He loved the idea of making movies.
 He worked on so many films uncredited.
 That was something they did back in the golden age of Hollywood.
 My father loved doing that.
 As long as he was getting films of his own, he loved to work on other people’s films.
 Hell, he worked on Gone With The Wind for David Selznick, and Duel in the Sun and The Adventures of Tom Sawyer.
 He loved making movies.

 My father made over 80 films, and this is my favorite.
 It has been for many years.
 The main reason it is my favorite is because I get wrapped up in it every time I see it.
 There are many things to look at and I watch different things, I pay attention to things I maybe didn’t pay attention to before.
 I think it’s just lovely.
-Biased as I am I think my father should have won Best Director in 1937 (that year’s winner: Leo McCarey for The Awful Truth).
-But A Star is Born has certainly has outlived all the films that were nominated in 1937.
-I mean here we are having a third remake, Bradley Cooper and Lady Gaga coming out in October—what a great story that it continues to be remade, generation after generation.
+Biased as I am, I think my father should have won Best Director in 1937 (that year’s winner: Leo McCarey for The Awful Truth).
+But A Star is Born has certainly outlived all the films that were nominated in 1937.
+I mean here we are having a third remake with Bradley Cooper and Lady Gaga, coming out in October.
+What a great story that it continues to be remade, generation after generation.

-Featured image of Alicia Malone and William Wellman Jr. at the 2018 TCM Classic Film Festival, courtesy of TCM.
-TCM Classic Film Festival ran from April 26 – 29 in Hollywood.
+The 2018 TCM Classic Film Festival ran from April 26 – 29 in Hollywood.
+Featured image of Alicia Malone and William Wellman Jr. courtesy Getty Images for TCM.